Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Simulation

 \section{Simulation}

-We compare the proposed tree-guided feature selection and logic aggregation (TSLA) approach to several competing methods under both regression and classification settings through simulation.
-The competing methods include the least squares or logistic regression with the original features (LR), the elastic-net penalized linear or logistic regression with the original features (Enet), the elastic-net penalized linear or logistic regression with both the original features and their two-way interactions (Enet2), and the tree-guided rare feature selection method by \citet{yan2021rare} through the ``sum'' operation (RFS-Sum).
+We compare the proposed TSLA approach to several competing methods under both regression and classification settings through simulation.
+The competing methods include the elastic-net penalized linear or logistic regression with the original features (Enet), the elastic-net penalized linear or logistic regression with both the original features and their two-way interactions (Enet2), and the tree-guided rare feature selection method by \citet{yan2021rare} through the ``sum'' operation (RFS-Sum).
 As a benchmark, the oracle linear or logistic regression using the true aggregated features (ORE) is also included.
-For any regularized method, we use 5-folds cross validation for tuning parameter selection.
+For any regularization method, we use 5-fold cross validation for tuning parameter selection.

-Three tree structures of different complexities and dimensions are considered, as shown in Figures~\ref{fig:simu_tree1}--\ref{fig:simu_tree3} in Section~\ref{sec::app-simu-tree} of the Appendix.
-For Tree 1, 2 and 3, the number of original leaf nodes, $p_0$, is 15, 42, and 43, respectively, and the number of maximum child nodes, $k$, is 4, 11, and 10, respectively.
-In each case, the original design matrix $\X_0\in \mathbb{R}^{n\times p_0}$ is generated as a sparse binary matrix with independent Bernoulli$(0.1)$ entries.
-Through the feature expansion step in Section \ref{sec:method:expansion}, the new design matrix $\X\in \mathbb{R}^{n\times p}$ is obtained, and its dimension $p$, i.e., the number of non-null leaf nodes of the expanded tree, can reach around 40, 540, and 400 for Tree~1, 2, and 3, respectively.